 Little Cabin is a full-service independent record label focused on hands-on efforts with our artists.
 Simple.
 Complete.
 Assured.
 Trustworthy.
 Our label works closely with only the best in the business, including top-of-the-line press/publicity firms, sync licensing companies, and one of the largest music, film, and video distribution companies in the world.
 The services we provide include A&R, radio, online, and national and international PR and press relations, production of audio and visual content, publishing, social media marketing expertise, and global distribution to hundreds of digital and mobile outlets.

-I married by college sweetheart and when he was transferred I had a big decision to make about my career.
-Luckily for me, John Casablancas found in me the talents to help him grow his agencies nation-wide, so as I followed my husband, I was able to continue in the business, traveling to those agencies that needed a little direction, or a little nudge in the right direction anyway.
+I married by college sweetheart, and when he was transferred I had a big decision to make about my career.
+Luckily for me, John Casablancas found in me the talents to help him grow his agencies nation-wide, so as I followed my husband, I was able to continue in the business, traveling to those agencies that needed a little direction, or a little nudge in the right direction.
 So I traveled for a few years doing that, getting these different facilities up to par.
 It was a great gig, but I missed the one-on-one with the talents, which was my initial impetus to get in the business to begin with.
-At that point I had investors in place and even a place in place, and I was going to start my own in Chicago.
+At that point I had investors in place and even a space in place, and I was going to start my own agency in Chicago.

 Then I got pregnant.